freebsd/freebsd-src/README.md

 points are not necessarily characters.

 UTF-8 sequences may appear in literal strings and regular expressions.
-Aribtrary characters may be included with `\u` followed by 1 to 8 hexadecimal digits.
+Arbitrary characters may be included with `\u` followed by 1 to 8 hexadecimal digits.

 ### Regular expressions ###